30 minute consultation

-*The CPAC machine and surgery treatment for sleep apnea are not available in our clinic but are part of the multi-disciplinary approach to management of this condition.
+*The CPAC machine and surgery treatment for sleep apnea is not available in our clinic but are part of the multi-disciplinary approach to the management of this condition.

 The information provided above is of a general nature only as you would need to be examined by our dental specialists/ dentists, together with ear. nose and throat, and sleep disorder doctors to confirm the best treatment option for you.

 Our fully trained team is dedicated to keeping timely and painless care of your teeth.